Counterexamples to Fujita's conjecture on surfaces in positive characteristic: Adjoint linear systems on generalized Raynaud's surfaces

-In summary, for any fixed algebraically closed field $k$ of characteristic $p>0$ and any positive integer $m\ge 1$, by taking $q=p^n\ge m$ and $e=(q+1)e_0$ for some $e_0\in \mathbb{N}_+$ fulfilling $(\blacksquare)$ and $(\bigstar)$, Theorem~\ref{thm: main1} shows that on the associated smooth projective surface $S$ constructed in Section~\ref{Sec: a generalization of Raynaud surface}, there is an ample divisor $A$ such that $|K_S+mA|$ is not free of base points.
+In summary, for any fixed algebraically closed field $\sk$ of characteristic $p>0$ and any positive integer $m\ge 1$, we can take $q=p^n\ge m$ and $e=(q+1)e_0$ for some $e_0\in \mathbb{N}_+$ such that $(\blacksquare)$ and $(\bigstar)$ hold.
+Then Theorem~\ref{thm: main1} shows that on the associated smooth projective surface $S$ constructed in \S~\ref{Sec: a generalization of Raynaud's surface}, there is an ample divisor $A$ such that $|K_S+mA|$ is not free of base points.
 Namely, we have proven Theorem~\ref{thm-main}.